Office of Disability Services

 109-J Enrollment Services Center121 East Second StreetMorehead, KY 40351Phone: 606-783-5188Fax: 606-783-9190E-mail: firstname.lastname@example.org

-Regulations under the Americans with Disabilities Amendments Act, define a service animal as any DOG that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-Other species of animals, whether trained or untrained, are not considered service animals, with the singular exception of trained miniature horses in certain situations.
+Regulations under the Americans with Disabilities Amendments Act define a Service Animal as any DOG that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Other species of animals, whether trained or untrained, are not considered Service Animals, with the singular exception of trained miniature horses in certain situations.
 A dog that provides emotional comfort, crime prevention, or companionship is not considered a service animal.
-Note: residence halls are further regulated by the Fair Housing Act, which unlike the ADA addresses untrained emotional support animals within an individual’s personal living space and adjacent common use areas.
-Students wishing to qualify should contact the campus Housing office at http://www.moreheadstate.edu/housing/ about the application and documentation required.
+Note: residence halls are further regulated by the Fair Housing Act, which unlike the ADA addresses untrained Emotional Support/Assistance Animals within an individual’s personal living space and adjacent common use areas.
+Students wishing to qualify should read the Emotional Support Animals section from the menu on this site.

-Ask the following two questions if someone enters a campus building or attends a sponsored outdoor event accompanied by a dog and the need for it is not readily apparent, University personnel may legally ask that person two questions:
+Ask the following two questions if someone enters a campus building or attends a sponsored outdoor event accompanied by a dog and the need for it is not apparent:

-If the answers indicate that the dog is a pet or a comfort/emotional support animal, then the University’s ordinary policies would apply.
-Otherwise, the dog is allowed to go wherever the person with a disability is entitled to go (including classrooms, offices, dorms, cafeterias, with the exception of hazardous or sterile environments such as campus surgical labs).
+If the answers indicate that the dog is a pet or an Emotional Support/Assistance Animal, then the University’s ordinary policies would apply.
+Otherwise, the dog is allowed to go wherever the person with a disability is entitled to go (including classrooms, offices, dorms, cafeterias, with the rare exception of hazardous or sterile environments such as campus surgical labs).